mkdemir/uzmanposta/README.md

 - Validate script parameters to ensure proper execution.
 - Test in a development environment before deploying to production.
 - Check firewall settings to allow API requests.

-## Support

-For issues or questions, refer to the Uzman Posta API documentation or contact support.